Ernie Easter - Ed Tech III

 Shannon Fowler - Speech & Language Pathologist

-Deb brings a passion for working with teenagers to Baxter.
-With a background in case management, crisis intervention, therapeutic behavior interventions, trauma informed care and addiction there probably isn’t a story she hasn’t heard.
+With a background in case management, crisis intervention, therapeutic behavior interventions, trauma informed care and addiction there probably isn’t a story Deb hasn’t heard.
 Working in special education has been very rewarding and an eye-opening experience.
 “Watching students learn about their strengths and challenges, and overcoming any obstacles is very rewarding work.”
 Deb is always there to lend an ear or help a student work out a problem.
 She feels that the students teach her just as much as she teaches them.
 Deb has attended multiple conferences on topics such as autism spectrum disorders, anxiety disorders and supporting lesbian, gay, bi-sexual, transgender, and questioning (LGBTQ) youth.

 Deb received her master’s degree in social work from the University of Southern Maine and is a Certified Alcohol and Drug Counselor.
 Prior to becoming a social worker Deb worked in the business field and was a stay-home mom for many years.
 She is forever grateful for having the ability to stay home when her children were little.